College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 • How successful are colleges at producing graduates who are prepared for the workplace?

-• Majors, skills and what hiring level are an institution's candidates at?
-This includes human resources, managers and executives.
+• What are the majors, skills, and hiring levels of an institution’s candidates?
+This includes human resources, managers, and executives.

 The Future Of College Recruiting

 Looking ahead, college enrollment in 2020 is on track to reach an all-time high.
 This creates one of the largest pools of talent ever to be seen by recruiters.
-Don’t you want to invest time, effort and resources in finding the best talent who you will retain for longer than a year?
+Don’t you want to invest time, effort, and resources in finding the best talent you will retain for over a year?

-Perks such as meal stipends, advanced medical insurance plans, retirement policies, time off and remote work flexibility can help with long-term retention.
-So can the introduction of referral programs and the use of lesser-known job boards along with detailed/accurate job descriptions.
+Perks like meal stipends, advanced medical insurance plans, retirement policies, time off, and remote work flexibility can help with long-term retention.
+The introduction of referral programs and the use of lesser-known job boards can also be introduced, along with detailed/accurate job descriptions.

 Bottom Line

-Not having a college recruiting strategy in place is a major disservice to your company and does not allow you to showcase its full potential and capture the best next wave of talent for your companies.
+Not having a college or campus recruiting strategy in place is a major disservice to your company and does not allow you to showcase its full potential and capture the best next wave of talent for your company.

-By neglecting the need for a college recruiting strategy, you miss the chance to act in the best interest of the company and your recruiters.
-Companies can either choose to adapt to the fast-paced changes happening in the recruitment industry or become irrelevant.
+By neglecting the need for a college recruiting strategy, you miss the chance to act in the company’s and your recruiters’ best interest.
+Companies can either adapt to the fast-paced changes in the recruitment industry or become irrelevant.